Minimal Learning Machine for Multi-Label Learning: Experiments and Results

 \section{Experiments and Results}

-In this section, we center on comparing the proposed method (ML-MLM), three other distance regression-based (DRB) methods, and five reference methods with ten benchmark datasets.
-Implementations for the new methods are available in \url{https://github.com/jookriha/ml-mlm}.
-In our experiments, we focus on comparing the proposed method to a state-of-the-art method, RF-PCT, which was concluded to belong among the best performers in the extensive comparison by Bogatinovski \textit{et al.} \cite{bogatinovski2022comprehensive} (see Section \ref{sec:relatedwork}).
-Regarding the DRB methods, we are especially interested in comparing \mname and LLS-MLM.
+In this section, we focus on comparing the proposed method (ML-MLM), three other distance regression-based (DRB) methods, and {13} reference methods with ten benchmark datasets. {Since we do not have the possibility to obtain ranking scores for all methods, we have different sets of methods for ranking-based and bipartition-based comparisons.
+For the ranking-based comparison, we compare three DRB methods and four reference methods.
+For the bipartition-based comparison, we compare all four DRB methods and 13 reference methods.} Implementations of the new methods are available in \url{https://github.com/jookriha/ml-mlm}.
+In our experiments, we focus on comparing the proposed method with a state-of-the-art method, RF-PCT, which was concluded to be among the best performers in the extensive comparison by Bogatinovski \textit{et al.} \cite{bogatinovski2022comprehensive} (see Section \ref{sec:relatedwork}).
+Regarding DRB methods, we are especially interested in comparing ML-MLM and LLS-MLM.
 In addition, we analyze the uncertainty of the proposal's prediction and its time complexity.
 In Section \ref{expset}, the experimental setup is described.
-In Section \ref{sec:res}, experimental comparison results with four ranking-based and four bipartition-based evaluations are given.
-In Section \ref{sec:interpretation}, we demonstrate how the prediction's uncertainty can be assessed.
-Finally, in Section \ref{sec:cost} we analyze and compare the computational costs.
+In Section \ref{sec:res}, the results of the experimental comparison are given with four ranking-based metrics and four bipartition-based metrics.
+In Section \ref{sec:interpretation}, we demonstrate how the uncertainty of the prediction can be assessed.
+Finally, in Section \ref{sec:cost}, we analyze and compare the computational costs.